sgalikeeva/COVID19_PPPLoans_And_Denver_Businesses/README.md

 ![plots by industry](https://github.com/ereekaj/Final_Project/blob/main/Images/PlotsByIndustry.png)

 ### Results
-**Question:** Can business data and PPP loan data reasonably predict whether a loan will be paid in full or not?
+**Question:** Can Yelp data and PPP loan data reasonably predict whether a business is in good standing and satisfies the terms of its loan?

 The machine learning model was able to predict loan status with an accuracy of 90.4%; however, the feature importance showed that the yelp data features did not really add much to the machine learning model.
 Only 2 yelp categories showed up in the top 10 features.
 That caused us to explore some other aspects of the data.